hilton/scripting-docs/ADR/010 Script action input-output naming.md

 ## Consequences

-Action type documentation will describe parameters as input or output parameters.
+* Action type documentation will describe parameters as input or output parameters.
+* Activity pluggability will also have to deal with input and output.